Molko v. Holy Spirit Ass'n for the Unification of World Christianity

 Molko v.
 Holy Spirit Association for the Unification of World Christianity was a legal case heard before the California Supreme Court, which issued its ruling in 1988.

 Plaintiffs

 David Molko and Tracy Leal, two former members of the Unification Church of the United States, were represented by Ford Greene before the California Supreme Court.
-Coercive persuasion was connected by the plaintiffs to the legal concept of undue influence.
+The plaintiffs connected coercive persuasion to the legal concept of undue influence.
 Molko's and Leal's case had been dismissed by San Francisco Superior Court judge Stuart Pollack and by a three judge appeals court before they appealed to the California Supreme Court.

 Expert testimony

 A psychologist and a psychiatrist testified that the church's persuasion techniques rendered former members legally incapable of exercising their independent judgement, essentially brainwashing them.

 Court ruling

 In 1988, the state high court held that religious organizations may be sued for fraud and intentional infliction of emotional distress when they use deception to cause candidates for recruitment to unwittingly expose themselves to brainwashing techniques.
-It also held that members of the Unification Church who recruited Molko had lied by denying any religious connection to their recruitment pitch and, when he trusted them, brainwashed him.
+It also held that the members of the Unification Church who recruited Molko had lied by denying any religious connection to their recruitment pitch and, when they gained his trust, brainwashed him.
 In a legal opinion written by Justice Stanley Mosk regarding tactics religious groups use to attract followers, the court found that any burden on the free exercise of religion was outweighed by the state's interest in protecting against "fraudulent induction of unconsenting individuals into an atmosphere of coercive persuasion" because many people exposed to brainwashing techniques without their knowledge or consent would develop serious and sometimes irreversible physical and psychiatric disorders up to and including schizophrenia, self-mutilation, and suicide.
-The court also found that the plaintifs, when church members, "were incapable of exercising their own will."
+The court also found that the plaintiffs, when church members, "were incapable of exercising their own will."

 In facts part of the ruling the court mentioned that both Molko and Leal, were forcibly abducted by deprogrammers hired by their parents from a public space while they were fundraising money for the Unification Church by selling flowers.